 for Node.js applications; you must add this environment variable manually.

-How you use environment variables is up to your application.
+How you use environment variables depends on your application.
 The following table shows how to call an environment variable named API_KEY in various languages:

 Language | Code |